 6. L’Atelier de Joël Robuchon Book L’Atelier de Joël Robuchon

 Step into L’Atelier de Joël Robuchon, with its lacquered black floors, sleek Japanese-inspired layout, and red leather seats, and you’ll feel like you’ve just stepped onto a James Bond set.
-Awarded a Michelin star and 3 AA Rosettes, the restaurant serves French cuisine and a selection of eccentric cocktails, which are the perfect debut to a culinary experience like no other.
+Awarded 3 AA Rosettes, the restaurant serves French cuisine and a selection of eccentric cocktails, which are the perfect debut to a culinary experience like no other.
 One of the most desirable fine dining restaurants in London, L’Atelier has a dining counter that surrounds the open kitchen on the ground floor, encouraging diners to converse with chefs, and with each other.

 8. sketch: Lecture Room Book sketch – Lecture Room

 9. Le Gavroche Book Le Gavroche

 A London culinary landmark, internationally renowned for excellence, Le Gavroche, opened in 1967, has been serving unabashedly old-school French cuisine through the generations.
 Experience the celebrated, lighter-than-air ‘Soufflé Suissesse’ – served in a rich, silky cream sauce, accompanied.
 For decades, people have scrambled for a table at the restaurant, which has become something of a dining institution.
 Well-loved among food critics, the Mayfair restaurant led by acclaimed head chef Michael Roux Jr sets the bar for fine dining, offering revolutionary flavours and an extensive wine list.